junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Even he looks exhausted.
 Sam can't help noticing.

-The King of Hell looks like he has been drowned by an all-work-and-no-play life.
-His suit isn't as neat as he usually would keep.
-His suit shoes has dust over the leather.
-And the crease between his eyebrows are forming into a permanent knot.
+The King of Hell looks like he has drowned in an all-work-and-no-play life.
+His suit isn't nearly as neat as he usually keeps it.
+His suit shoes have dust and stains on the leather.
+And the crease between his eyebrows is forming into a permanent knot.
 He doesn't even have a glass of alcohol anywhere near him.
 And he stays mostly quiet throughout the whole journey down to the Cage, pondering on something.

-Sam considers to ask how his work is in other demon-related activities, and he might would if it's any other day when his mind has a split of second for a break.
+Sam considers asking how his work is in other demon-related activities, and he might if it's any other day when his mind has a split second for a break or an amusement.
 But not today.
-Already too many things crowding his mind, and he really can use a moment of silence when Crowley isn't speaking.
+Already too many things are crowding his mind, and he really can use a moment of silence when Crowley isn't speaking.
 He'd better treasure that moment without probing Crowley to say something more.

 Rowena is also surprisingly cooperative today -- she didn't even object much before agreeing to help.
 Sam points that out.

 "What's the problem with you guys?"
 The witch rolls her eyes.
 "We don't do what you want, you're upset; we do what you want, you're upset.
 Make your mind, will ya?"

-Sam rolls his eyes too.
+Sam rolls his eyes, too.
 "Sorry!
 Just saying I'm surprised, that's all."

 "You are just sadistic, I know.
 Poor Samuel," Rowena gives him an exaggerated smile, putting a hand on his shoulder, squeezing intimately.
 Sam clears his throat loudly, shifting away, forcing himself not to look back at his parents to find a reaction.

 "You just can't believe anything that's too easy to get -- a cake on a plate with a cherry on top.
-Your brother too."
+Your brother, too."
 Rowena says brightly, taking her hand back, steadying the bag of ingredients she's carrying.
 "Though for his case, that cherry is an angel."
 Sam has to clear his throat loudly again.

 "How are they, though?"
 Rowena asks with some minor interest.
 "Curious they are not here with you.
-Let me guess, they are too tied-up together and decide to throw out the third wheel now?"
+Let me guess, they are too tied up together and decide to throw out the third wheel now?"

 Sam fidgets with the blade and flashlight in his hands uncomfortably.
 "They are fine.
 Just, busy with other things," he says simply.

 Rowena studies his face curiously.
 "My my, did I hit some nerve?"

 "It's none of your business."
-Mary steps in to the conversation.
+Mary steps into the conversation.
 "No one is third-wheeling anyone.
 We all volunteered."

 Rowena glances at Mary briefly, then talks to Sam again, "I can see where you boys inherit those tempers from.
 Like mother, like sons.
 Or father, too, I bet."